 His central subject is mycorrhiza, an often obligate fungal symbiosis with the roots of most terrestrial plants.
 With the management of mycorrhizal fungi that act as plant fertilizers, soil "remediators" or producers of gourmet edible mushrooms, there is an expanding mycorrhiza economy whose complexities demand investigation.
 Similarly, as interest in such functional fungi grows broader, the ways in which humans perceive and interact with landscapes, microbes and soils continue to change.
 With fungi, Peter hopes to shed new empirical light on topics such as agro-ecology, land use, and food production and perception.

-Peter completed his MA in Politics at The New School for Social Research.
+Peter earned an MA in Politics from The New School for Social Research.

 agriculture; land use; food systems; political ecology; soil conservation; domestication and commodification of fungi; mushrooms; mycorrhiza; history and anthropology of mycology